codyprime/finnhub-go/docs/DefaultApi.md

     symbol := "symbol_example" // string | Symbol of the company: AAPL.
     statement := "statement_example" // string | Statement can take 1 of these values <code>bs, ic, cf</code> for Balance Sheet, Income Statement, Cash Flow respectively. freq := "freq_example" // string | Frequency can take 1 of these values <code>annual, quarterly, ttm, ytd</code>.
 TTM (Trailing Twelve Months) option is available for Income Statement and Cash Flow.
-YTD (Year To Date) option is only available for Cash Flow. preliminary := "preliminary_example" // string | If set to <code>true</code>, it will return Preliminary financial statements which are usually available within an hour of the earnings announcement.
-The Preliminary data is subjected to changes later as our team review and standardize the data.
+YTD (Year To Date) option is only available for Cash Flow. preliminary := "preliminary_example" // string | If set to <code>true</code>, it will return Preliminary financial statements for the latest period which are usually available within an hour of the earnings announcement if finalized data is not available yet.
 This preliminary data is currently available for US companies and reserved for Enterprise users only.
 You will see <code>\"preliminary\": true</code> in the data if that period is using preliminary data. (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)